 - Raw materials purchased: The number of raw materials that you bought within that specific accounting period.

 - Cost of goods sold (COGS): The total cost of buying or manufacturing the products that you sell during a specific period.
-It includes all the costs associated with the manufacturing process such as the materials, labor, and overhead costs.
+It includes all the costs associated with the manufacturing process such as the materials, labour, and overhead costs.

 The usual goal of manufacturing businesses is to calculate the ending raw materials inventory, which will become the beginning raw materials inventory for the next period.
 You can use the formula below to calculate this: